Consumer confidence: documentation of statistics

 The statistics on Consumer Confidence were previously known as the Consumer Barometer (Survey).
 The first Consumer Barometer was conducted in November 1987.
 At first, the survey was made twice a year (May and November), and in 1992, the survey times were raised to four (February, May, August and November).
 Starting from October 1995, data on Consumer Confidence have been collected every month as assigned, harmonised and partly financed by the European Commission (Directorate-General for Economic and Financial Affairs DG ECFIN).

 The questions asked in the Consumer Confidence Survey (CCS) are mainly divided into opinion questions but also into factual questions.
-The questions are answered by means of ready-made response alternatives (a qualitative survey; exceptions are questions about percentage estimates concerning inflation).
+The questions are answered by means of ready-made response alternatives (exceptions are questions about percentage estimates concerning inflation).

 The wordings and response alternatives of the questions on the web form of the statistics: